hoangton/smartcash/wallets/nodeclient/backup.rst

 Core stores all data necessary to control your smartcash addresses in a single file called *wallet.dat*.
 This wallet is in the Berkeley DB format and stores the pairs of private/public cryptographic keys used to manage your balances on the smartcash blockchain.
-SmartCash Node Client makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place. **If you
+SmartCash NodeClient makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place. **If you